 Possibly refers to the gully midway along the western side of Hassans Walls and the eastern side of the First Lookout, Lithgow.
 It may have been named after Nellie Constance Hoskins, who died aged 18 years, 1914.
 Nellie was the daughter of Charles and Emily Hoskins who had given 50,000 pounds to build the Hoskins Memorial Church (Presbyterian) at Lithgow.

-A narrow vertical slice of rock, like a razorblade, jutting out from the main cliff line, 40m south west of Nose Rock.
-700m south west of Baal Bone Point.
-Named on a bushwalk led by Paul Ma, 5 September 2020 who quotes,“it requires nerve to stand at the tip of this rock.”
+A narrow vertical slice of rock, like a razorblade, jutting out from the main cliff line, 40 m south west of Nose Rock.
+700 m south west of Baal Bone Point.
+Named by Paul Ma on a bushwalk of 5 September 2020.
+Paul records,“it requires nerve to stand at the tip of this rock.”